qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 the possibility to add several grids to a map item.

 * With the plus and minus button you can add or remove a selected grid.
-* With the up and down button you can move a grid and set the drawing order.
+* With the up and down button you can move a grid in the list and set the drawing priority.

 When you double click on the added grid you can give it another name.